Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Results and Discussion

 \subsection{Minimization step}

 Energy minimization is an essential step in any system preparation protocol.
-To assess the effects on the placement of water molecules, we carried out energy minimization on both crystallographic water molecules and those placed with a \code{metatwist} threshold of 0.2.
+To assess the effects on the placement of water molecules, we carried out energy minimization on both crystallographic water molecules and those placed with a LM threshold of 0.2.

 First, we minimized the energy of only the predicted waters and compared them to the initial crystallographic structure.
-This led to a slight decrease in the agreement between the predicted and crystallographic water molecules (Table \ref{tab:percentages-2}).
+This led to a slight decrease in the agreement between the predicted and crystallographic water molecules within \SI{1}{\angstrom} (Table \ref{tab:percentages-2}).
 This suggests that 3D-RISM exhibits good accuracy when compared to crystallographic data and that it also consistently places bridging waters in accordance with the force field used.

 Then, we minimized the energy of the crystallographic water molecules and compared their positions to the energy minimized predicted waters.
-Compared to the original placement, energy minimization of both predicted and crystallographic water molecules led to an improvement of 6.97 percentage points for the distance threshold of $\SI{1.00}{\angstrom}$.
-Small improvements were also observed for distance thresholds of $\SI{1.41}{\angstrom}$ and $\SI{1.50}{\angstrom}$, while larger distance thresholds saw a slight decrease in agreement.
+Compared to the original Solv-eze prediction and its minimized structure, we observe a significant increase in the number of waters at $d_{\text{pred} - \text{cryst}} \approx 0$ (last panel of Figure \ref{fig:hist}).

-The total number of bridging waters identified in the initial crystallographic structures was 306 before minimization and 276 after.
+The total number of bridging waters identified in the initial crystallographic structures was 334 before minimization and 294 after.
 This indicates that some crystallographic bridging waters moved away from their binding sites during minimization.
 Figures S1 and S2 in the Supplementary Information show the average distance between predicted and crystallographic waters for each system before and after minimization, along with the number of identified bridging waters.